WordPress/gutenberg/packages/create-block/README.md

 ### Interactive Mode

-When no `[slug]` or `[options]` are provided, the script will run in interactive mode giving a chance to customize the important options before generating the files.
+When no `[slug]` is provided, the script will run in interactive mode and will start prompting for the input required to scaffold the project.

 ### `options`